 Akech revealed to Elle magazine that she has fulfilled those vows.
 “Yeah,” she says.
 “I made all those things happen.”
 And we are particularly proud of her.

 #2.
 There is an agenda behind her recent career coup

 Just last month, Akech Adut was named Estée Lauder’s global brand ambassador.
-She has come a long way from her first every runway show at 13, and uses the opportunity she has been given to show the world that Black women are beautiful.
+She has come a long way from her first-ever runway show at 13 and uses the opportunity she has been given to show the world that Black women are beautiful.
 “I feel like this is my moment to show people—and to show the world—that yes, Black women are beautiful,” she says.

 #3.
 Akech isn’t looking to rest on her laurels

 Despite checking off more career goals in a handful of years than most do in a lifetime, Akech has no plans of slowing down.
 She cites the lessons she learnt from the events of last year: “Last year opened my eyes and made me realize, (1) Don’t take anything for granted, and (2) our time in this world is not promised.
 Anything can happen.”

 She is currently engaged in several projects, however, she is yet to give details on them.
 But she has promised to tackle them as the world slowly reopens.
 “When things start to get better,” she says, “I’m going for it.”

 For the latest in fashion, lifestyle and culture, follow us on Instagram @StyleRave_